$\Delta$-PINNs: physics-informed neural networks on complex geometries: Numerical experiments

 Figures~\ref{fig01} and \ref{fig:coil_train-test} show the results of these experiments.
-In the bottom row of Figure~\ref{fig01}, we see the exact solution to the geodesic problem, the physics-informed neural network learned solution and the proposed method.
+For $\Delta$-PINNs and the graph convolutional network we select the best out of 5 random initializations (see~\ref{sec:gcn}).
+In the bottom row of Figure~\ref{fig01}, we see the exact solution to the geodesic problem, the physics-informed neural network learned solution, the graph convolutional network and the proposed method.
 On one hand, we see that PINNs fail to capture the fast variations in the Cartesian space and then to predict a nearly constant intermediate value.
 On the other hand, we see that $\Delta$-PINNs can represent the exact solution with high accuracy.
+The graph convolutional network performs better than PINNs but struggle to correctly learn the level-sets of the solution.
 This is reflected in Figure~\ref{fig:coil_train-test}, where we show the correlation between the predicted and ground truth data for train and test points.
-We see that the proposed method achieves a high correlation in both training and testing data, while PINNs fail to fit both.
-Interestingly, when the physics are removed from $\Delta$-PINNs, the method can only overfit the training data with a poor performance in the test data.
-Qualitatively, the normalized mean squared errors on the combined train and test dataset correspond to $3.97\cdot 10^{-3}$ for $\Delta$-PINNs, 1.23 for for $\Delta$-PINNs without physics, and 1.02 for PINNs.
-These results show more than 2 orders of magnitude improvement for the proposed method over the traditional formulation, at the expense of small pre-processing step of computing the eigenfunctions of the Laplace-Beltrami operator for that geometry.
-It is worth noting that generating the solution of the Eikonal equation with the exact geodesic algorithm does not lead to a zero $MSE_{\rm PDE}$ loss as defined in equation~\ref{eq:mse_pde_eik} due to the underlying numerical discretization.
+We see that $\Delta$-PINN achieves a high correlation in both training and testing data, while PINNs fail to fit both.
+When the physics is removed from $\Delta$-PINNs, the method can only overfit the training data with a poor performance in the test data.
+The errors and training times are summarized in Table 1.
+The normalized mean squared errors on the combined train and test dataset correspond to $3.68\cdot 10^{-3}$ for $\Delta$-PINNs, 0.99 for for $\Delta$-NNs ($\Delta$-PINNs without physics), 0.98 for PINNs, and $2.95\cdot 10^{-2}$ for the GCN.
+These results show more than 2 orders of magnitude improvement for the proposed method over the traditional formulation, at the expense of small pre-processing step of computing the eigenfunctions of the Laplace-Beltrami operator for that geometry (see Section~\ref{sec:large}).
+It is worth noting that generating the solution of the Eikonal equation with the exact geodesic algorithm does not lead to a zero $\operatorname{MSE}_{\rm PDE}$ loss as defined in Eq.~\eqref{eq:mse_pde_eik} due to the underlying numerical discretization.
 If we evaluate this term using all the points in the mesh we obtain a residual value of $2.11\cdot10^{-2}$.
 Hence, the proposed method works even in the presence of imperfect physics, when the model is not exactly satisfied.